David Justh

 • Facilitate theoretical development

 Impact: In the end, the study demonstrated that: (1) this was a solution in search of a problem; (2) technology isn’t the answer to every problem, which; (3) in turn, saved the client millions of dollars while identifying narrower opportunity areas to consider pursuing.
+(More specific opportunity costs could not be obtained.)

 “There is surely nothing quite so useless as doing with great efficiency what should not be done at all.” — Peter Drucker